 How do you define “Active Users” and stimulate engagement?

-“We take several types of engagement into account to make sure we have covered all the different possible engagement opportunities within our app.
+From the time when Saulo worked at 8fit: “We take several types of engagement into account to make sure we have covered all the different possible engagement opportunities within our app.
 A person who uses the meal plan, for example, engaged in a much different way than a person working out, and so on.

 So for us, we have a big list of relevant engagement events and anyone of them trigger the “active user” status.
 Currently, the best engagement strategy is creating a great product.
 It sounds “obvious” enough, but in reality, the best use of your energy is focusing on creating value for your users.
 We also focus on re-engagement campaigns through push and CRM.
 Ideally, you determine a happy path for your customers and continuously tweak and iterate it to drive the most engagement.